auth0/open-source-template/GENERAL-CONTRIBUTING.md

 * Create a branch locally with a succinct but descriptive name
 * Commit changes to the branch
 * Push changes to your fork
 * Make sure to review the repository's CONTRIBUTING.md guide
 * Open a Pull Request in the repository (not your own fork) and follow the PR template so that we can efficiently review the changes.

 NOTE: Be sure to merge the latest from "upstream" before making a pull request.

 ## Getting in touch

 ### Got a question or problem?

 Please do not open issues for general support or usage questions.
-Instead, join us over in the Auth0 community at [community.auth0.com](https://community.auth0.com) and create post your question there in the correct category with a descriptive tag.
+Instead, join us over in the Auth0 community at [community.auth0.com](https://community.auth0.com) and post your question there in the correct category with a descriptive tag.

 ### Vulnerability Reporting